-Whenever the resolver sends out queries to an EDNS-compliant server, it always sets the DO bit indicating it can support DNSSEC responses even if dnssec-validation is off.
+Whenever the resolver sends out queries to an EDNS-compliant server, it always sets the DO bit indicating it can support DNSSEC responses even if dnssec-validation is off dnssec-accept-expired querylog check-names

-dnssec-accept-expired

 Accept expired signatures when verifying DNSSEC signatures.
 The default is no. Setting this option to yes leaves named vulnerable to replay attacks.